Speech-Language Pathology - Continuing Education

 The program has been reviewed and registered for .6 ASHA CEUs.
-Intermediate level; Professional Area) and approval is pending.
+Intermediate level; Professional Area).
 A certificate of completion will be issued at the conclusion of the program.

 The program will take place in the Hays Theater in the Wilbur Arts Center on the Rockville Centre campus, 1000 Hempstead Avenue, Rockville Centre, New York 11571.